AJ-HH/dancerush/README.md

 Which returns all the songs

 ## /songs
-Returns songs based on input e.g. /songs?song=age returns songs with the string 'age' in them (case insensitive)
+Returns songs based on song name e.g. /songs?song=age returns songs with the string 'age' in them (case insensitive)

 The other component is the frontend seen here https://github.com/AJ-HH/dancerush-frontend